On this page:

 You can print your own ID card at a self-service kiosk on campus.
 Kiosks are located in buildings E17, E38, E52, 11, 16, 32, NW35, W35, and W98.

 In the MIT Atlas mobile app:

-Once inside in the E17 entryway, hold the QR code six inches in front of the scanner in the self-service kiosk and follow the on-screen instructions.
+Hold the QR code six inches in front of the scanner on the self-service kiosk and follow the on-screen instructions.
 Your new card will take 2-3 minutes to print.
 Once your new card is printed, any previous MIT ID card will become invalid for use.

 MIT community members may print a maximum of three replacement cards from a self-service kiosk in one year, free of charge.

 Note: If you do not have your current MIT ID card or an active MIT Mobile ID, you can use this QR code as a temporary pass to access the door at E17 (40 Ames Street).
 Allow up to 30 minutes between generating the QR code and using it for door access.
 Hold your “print my MIT ID” QR code six inches below the “Tim Ticket” scanner to enter the kiosk area.